Seat of Forrest

-Known for rolling green hills, coastal communities and a diverse range of agricultural pursuits including dairy and beef, Harvey Shire is home to more than 26,553 residents.
+Known for rolling green hills, coastal communities and a diverse range of agricultural pursuits including dairy and beef, Harvey Shire is home to 28,299 residents.

 Harvey has gained a name for itself all around Australia with the brands Harvey Fresh and Harvey Beef, however there is much more to the 1 735 km² that is the Shire of Harvey.

 Also within Harvey’s boundaries are the coastal towns of Myalup, Binningup and booming Australind, which is home to the expanding suburbs of Kingston and Treendale, all well known for being very family friendly with good fishing, surfing and a relaxed feel.
 It’s no wonder the Shire brand is together, towards a better lifestyle.

 A coastal lifestyle combined with promising business prospects only a few hours from Perth has sustained Bunbury’s prominence over the past decades.
 With the only A-class art gallery south of Perth, local and international live performances at the Bunbury Regional Entertainment Centre, numerous festivals and shows held throughout the year and a bustling night life, Bunbury’s strong focus on the cultural and social side of life suits all ages.

 The deep gullies and undulating hillsides of the Dardanup region have captured the imagination of many passers by.
 A quest for food, drink and relaxation will often lead tourists to the Ferguson Valley, Dardanup Shire’s premier tourist destination.

 Capel has 27km of virtually uninterrupted pristine beach side, lending itself nicely to those in favour of the waterside life.
 Along with this, Capel offers world class wine and cheese produce, testament to it’s strong dairy industry.

 Along with mineral sand mining and various agriculture, viticulture and aquaculture pursuits, the Shire of Capel also boasts the only naturally occurring Tuart forest in the world.
 The Shire is diverse in places to call home, on the farm, in town, in the bush, the Shire of Capel certainly lives up to it’s brand of a Lifestyle of Choice.